Our score

 This is a debut that swept science fiction's biggest awards on the page, and Andoh's narration is a fitting match for that ambition.
 One credit gets you the whole reinvention.

-Listen to Ancillary Justice on Audible
+Already a member?
+Go straight to Ancillary Justice on Audible